Losant/losant-docs/docs/experiences/users.md

+---
+description: Learn more about creating and using experience users in the Losant platform.
+---

 # Experience Users

 An Experience User is a unique user registered to your application's Experience.
 Users can access protected [endpoints](/experiences/endpoints/), and you can build profiles against each user.